 I first published this little number all the way back in 2014… Wowser.
 That takes me back.

 Since I’ve recently been in need of an EXTRA hit of anti-inflammatory, comforting goodness – I’ve been making this baby.
 And, I have to say – I’m loving it.
 You can feel it working it’s magic as it goes down!

 The cool thing about being famous is traveling.
 I have always wanted to travel across seas, like to Canada and stuff.
 (Britney Spears)

-I think I mentioned making my world-famous-at-Casa-TSL chicken soup for my sister last week.
-It’s a bit of a winner because it tastes good AND is chock-full of super-power boosting nutritional goodness.
+I think I mentioned making my world-famous-at-my-place chicken soup for my sister last week.
+It’s a bit of a winner because it tastes good and it’s chock-full of super-power boosting nutritional goodness.
 Especially good when you feel a little under the weather.
 And, at this time of the year (down here, anyway) this soup is a great preventive measure against the winter sniffles.